toddcf/toddcf-author/README.md

 ### Nav

 - Bonus: Can't hover or click the first link in the dropdown for some reason.
 - All: The size of the anchor is too small and off-center for some reason, which makes it hard to hover or click on the icon.
+Or rather, the icon is extended higher than the <header> position, and you can only hover OUTSIDE the <header>.

 ### Bonus